zhonhel/Incremental-Object-Detection-with-Feature-Pyramid-Network-and-Knowledge-Distillation/README.md

+## Information:
-Information: The code based on Detectron with the version: after the commit at Nov 8, 2018. (<https://github.com/facebookresearch/Detectron/tree/8181a324796202e4afe7660b7458b7bf1e08cf8b>)
+The code based on Detectron with the version: after the commit at Nov 8, 2018. (<https://github.com/facebookresearch/Detectron/tree/8181a324796202e4afe7660b7458b7bf1e08cf8b>)

-Related paper:
+## Related paper:

-Incremental Detection of Remote Sensing Objects with Feature Pyramid and Knowledge Distillation[J].
+Chen J, Wang S, Chen L, Cai H, and Qian Y. Incremental Detection of Remote Sensing Objects with Feature Pyramid and Knowledge Distillation[J].
 IEEE Transactions on Geoscience and Remote Sensing, 2021.